 Making the most of the theme editor

-In this guide, I'll simply list the main areas of the theme editor, and how to use them.
+In this guide, I'll walk you through the main areas of the theme editor and how to use them.

-At the end, you'll find a neat trick to kickstart your theme.
+At the end, you'll learn a neat trick to kickstart your themes.

-We will look at the three parts of the editor in this order
+We'll look at the three main parts of the editor in this order:

 All item style tabs